NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> c.data.get_compressed_array().get_array()
    >>> c.data.get_list_variable().get_array()

+If the underlying array is compressed at the time of writing to disk with the `cfdm.write` function, then it is written to the file as a gathered array, along with the required list variable required to uncompress it.
+This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, provided that no data elements have been modified by assignment.
+Any compressed arrays that have been modified will be written to an output dataset without compression.

 A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored in the specal `GatheredArray` array object.
 The following code creates